 Presented jointly by the League of the Chicago Symphony Orchestra Association and the Negaunee Music Institute of the Chicago Symphony Orchestra.

-Applicants must be born before December 31, 2006, and may not have completed their junior year of high school by the time of the preliminary round in order to be eligible.
+Applicants must be born before December 31, 2008, and may not have completed their junior year of high school by the time of the preliminary round.

 All applicants must be legal residents of the state of Illinois, residing in Illinois.
-Students are not eligible for competition if they are past CSO Youth Auditions winners or are under professional management.
+Students are not eligible for the competition if they are past winners or are under professional management.

-- Applicants must be prepared to perform one entire movement of a concerto from the repertoire list.
+- Applicants must perform one entire movement of a concerto from the repertoire list.
 Due to limited time, the preliminary round judges may request that the performer stop or skip sections.

 - Applicants are required to perform from memory.

-- All applicants must have an accompanist for the preliminary round.
+- All applicants must audition with and provide their own accompanist for the preliminary round.
 Applicants will be accompanied by the Civic Orchestra of Chicago for the final round.